 01 of 10

-This easy four-round crochet scrubbie pattern is made with a specific type of cotton yarn designed with nubby texture to really scour your pots and pans.
-One skein of this yarn should make half a dozen scrubbies, so you can easily craft a set for yourself and another set to gift to a friend.
+This easy four-round crochet scrubby pattern is made with cotton yarn designed with nubby texture that can really scour your pots and pans.
+One skein of this yarn should make half a dozen scrubbies, so you can easily craft one set for yourself and another to gift to a friend.

 02 of 10

 This free crochet pattern uses the same special yarn as the Simple Scrubby shown above.
-However, it is combined with a smooth cotton yarn.
-This not only creates a lovely two-tone design; it also means that you have different textures to meet different kitchen scrubbing needs.
+However, it is combined with a smooth cotton yarn, creating a lovely two-tone design.
+This pattern also produces two different textures to meet various kitchen scrubbing needs.

 03 of 10

-There are so many things to love about this free crochet scrubbie pattern.
+There are so many things to love about this free crochet scrubby pattern.

-- It starts out with a storebought crochet scrubbie.
-This is a great way to upcycle something you might already have at home.
+- It begins with a storebought crochet scrubbie—a great way to upcycle something you might already have at home.

-- It uses a design that features a circle inside of a granny square, which is a very popular twist on the classic crochet granny.
+- It uses a design that features a circle inside of a granny square, a popular twist on the classic crochet granny.

-- It uses basic crochet stitches so even a beginner can make this.
-Additionally, the written pattern is accompanied by a video tutorial just in case you need extra help.
+- It uses basic crochet stitches so even a beginner can make it.
+Plus, the written pattern is accompanied by a video tutorial in case you need extra help.

 04 of 10

-Take the same idea of upcycling an inexpensive store scrubbie but instead of making it a granny square turn it into a flower.
-With this free crochet pattern, you will leave one side of the scrubbie exposed while covering the other one with crochet.
+This pattern takes the same idea of upcycling an inexpensive store scrubby, but instead of making it a granny square it's turned into a flower.
+With this free crochet pattern, you will leave one side of the scrubby exposed while covering the other one with crochet.
 This gives you a smooth side and a "scrubber" side for maximum function.Continue to 5 of 10 below.

 05 of 10

-This is a really simple crochet scrubbie pattern.
-It's just a circle.
-However, color changes give a bit more pop to the design.
-This is a small scrubbie, which means that it's a great project for using up scrap yarn.
-Make sure to use cotton yarn for scrubbie projects since it works the best in water.
+This is a really simple crochet scrubby pattern—it's just a circle—but color changes give the design a bit more pop.
+This is a small scrubby, making it a great project for using up scrap yarn.
+Make sure to use cotton yarn for scrubby projects since it works best in water.

 06 of 10